-Journalists will claim that they’re just reporting the facts.
-The question might be are they ‘reporting or creating the facts?’
+Journalists used to claim that they’re just reporting the facts.
+Nowadays. the question might be are they reporting the facts or creating them?

 We suffer unless we think, and challenge, and question what we listen to or watch or read.
 The age of the reliable news medium is past, if it ever existed; all the more reason to sharpen our critical evaluation of whatever news media we expose ourselves to – with or without the critical thinking skills and insights of NLP.

 And, perhaps, it’s useful to bear in mind that the news with which we are supplied will always be the individual and subjective evaluation of the reporter and the news editor.

 So we need to check the motivation behind the action – the likely purpose behind the behaviour of the journalists and their editors – and proprietors.

 Check out our other article The Repeated Lie is Believed.

 First published 26 January 2011.
 Revised January 2023